ponderworthy/the-box-of-no-return/README.md

 * The "soft" JACK servers each run zita-j2n IP transmitters, and the "hard" JACK server runs three zita-n2j IP receivers.
 This is how the JACK servers transmit the audio data to each other.
 The Zitas give the JACK servers independence, using the extraordinarily high-quality resampling which they contain.

-* MIDI is handled wonderfully by ALSA MIDI, through a2jmidi_bridge processes.  a2jmidi_bridge is non-service binaries provided with the a2jmidid package.
+* MIDI is handled by ALSA MIDI, through a2jmidi_bridge processes.  a2jmidi_bridge is non-service binaries provided with the a2jmidid package.
 One of these is run on each soft server.
-Wiring is done through catia with ALSA MIDI enabled, and aj-snapshot saves the wiring ("./soft1 aj-snapshot" to save) and redoes it at boot.
+Wiring is done through catia with ALSA MIDI enabled, and aj-snapshot saves the wiring ("./soft1 aj-snapshot" to save wiring on soft server 1) and redoes it at boot.

 * One of the more difficult challenges was solved in earlier iterations of the BNR: startup.
 Each JACK client has to "settle" at startup before the next one begins loading.
 The python library jpctrl.py was created to handle this, and is used in BOOT-GENERAL.py.